Unfair dismissal: Employee guide

 - Some other substantial reason, such as pressure from a client.

 Once the employer has established a fair reason for the dismissal the employment tribunal has to decide whether the employer acted reasonably in dismissing the employee for that reason.
-What is reasonable in acting reasonably will depend on the reason for dismissal and the particular case.
+What is reasonable will depend on the reason for dismissal and the particular case.

 Constructive unfair dismissal

 Employees in certain cases could resign and claim constructive unfair dismissal.
-To succeed in the claim an employee would need to have resigned swiftly as a result of a fundamental breach of the employment contract, such as a breach of a key express term or a key implied term, such as the implied term of trust and confidence.
+To succeed in the claim an employee would need to have resigned swiftly as a result of a fundamental breach of the employment contract, such as a breach of a key express term or a key implied term.

 Bringing a claim

-Before bringing a claim you would need to follow Acas’ (the Advisory, Conciliation and Arbitration Services) early conciliation process.
+Before bringing a claim you would need to follow the Advisory, Conciliation and Arbitration Services (Acas) early conciliation process.

 A claim for unfair dismissal must usually be filed with the employment tribunal within three months (less a day) from when the employment ends and that is subject to the rules for extending time for early conciliation.